BaseMax/JalaliCalendarTS/README.md

 # Jalali Calendar TS (TypeScript)

-This is a TypeScript/JavaScript library that allows you to working with Jalali Calendar system.
+This is a TypeScript library that allows you to working with Jalali Calendar system.

 ## Functions